-The Terronera PEA has an effective date of March 25, 2015.
-The mineral resource estimates reported in the Terronera PEA comply with the CIM Definition Standards for Mineral Resources and Mineral Reserves, as required under NI 43-101.
+This report has an effective date of April 3, 2017.
+The Mineral Resource and Mineral Reserve Estimates reported in this report comply with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards and definitions, as required under NI 43-101 regulations.

-The term San Sebastián Property, in the Terronera PEA, refers to the entire area covered by the mineral concessions, while the term Terronera Project refers to the area within the mineral concession on which the current exploration programs and proposed mining and processing will be conducted.
+In this report, the term San Sebastián Property refers to the entire area covered by the mineral concessions, while the term Terronera Project refers to the area within the mineral concession and separate surface lands on which the current exploration programs and proposed mining, processing, and tailings storage will be conducted.

-The Terronera PEA includes technical information which requires subsequent calculations or estimates to derive sub-totals, totals, and weighted averages.
+This report includes technical information which requires subsequent calculations or estimates to derive sub-totals, totals, and weighted averages.

 Such calculations or estimations inherently involve a degree of rounding and consequently introduce a margin of error.
-The QPs for the Terronera PEA do not consider such errors to be material to the calculations presented herein.
+The Qualified Persons (QPs) responsible for this report do not consider such errors to be material to the calculations presented herein.

-The conclusions and recommendations in the Terronera PEA reflect the QPs' best independent judgment in light of the information available at the time of writing the Terronera PEA.
+The conclusions and recommendations in this report reflect the QPs best independent judgment in light of the information available at the time of writing.

-Summarized briefly below is key information in the Terronera PEA, including property description and ownership, history, geology and mineralization, the status of exploration and development, mineral resource estimates, mineral processing and metallurgical testing, environmental studies and permitting, capital and operating costs, economic analysis, conclusions, and recommendations.
+Summarized briefly below is key information in the report, including property description and ownership, geology and mineralization, the status of exploration and development, Mineral Resource and Mineral Reserve Estimates, mineral processing and metallurgical testing, environmental studies and permitting, capital and operating costs, economic analysis, and the QPs conclusions and recommendations.